Buea

 Buea is the capital of the Southwest Region of Cameroon.
-The city is located in Fako Division, on the eastern slopes of Mount Cameroon, and has a population of 300,000 (at the 2013 Census).
+The city is located in Fako Division, on the eastern slopes of Mount Cameroon, and has a population of about 800,000 inhabitants as of 2023.
 It has two Government Hotels, the Mountain Hotel and Parliamentarian Flats Hotel located around The Government Residential Area.

 History

 Buea, originally "bue", was founded by a hunter who came from the Bomboko area.
 Coming from the Bomboko side of the mountain, he named the new-found land in amazement as "a Bue", meaning literally a "son of bué".
 A prominent King of the tikar clashes with German troops during invasion.

 Resistance remain popular folklore; currently ruled by the Endeleys.
 Tea growing is an important local industry, especially in Tole.
 Buea was the colonial capital of German Kamerun from 1901 to 1919, the capital of the Southern Cameroons from 1949 until 1961 and the capital of West Cameroon until 1972, when Ahmadou Ahidjo abolished the Federation of Cameroon.
 The German colonial administration in Buea was temporarily suspended during the eruption of Mount Cameroon from 28 April until June 1909.
 Originally, Buea's population consisted mainly of the Bakweri people.
 However, owing to its status as a university town and the regional capital, there are significant numbers of other ethnic groups.